Docs

 In the early days of Spring, services consisted of both an interface, and an implementation class.
 The reason for this is that Spring uses proxies to handle various cross-cutting concerns.
 At that time, you could only create proxies of Java interfaces, not classes.
 Furthermore, when writing tests, you could only mock interfaces, not classes.

-Nowadays, this limitation is gone.
-As long as your service classes are not final, and do not contain any final methods, Spring can make proxies of them.
+Nowadays, those limitations are gone.
+As long as your service classes are not final, and don’t contain any final methods, Spring can make proxies of them.
 You can also mock them during tests.

-Because of this, creating interfaces for application services is a matter of personal taste.
+Creating interfaces for application services is now a matter of personal taste.
 If you like to create interfaces, you can continue to do so.
 In that case, you should make the implementation class package protected, like this:

 @Service